aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    Use this option when you want to complete an already existing simulation result file with new noise points.
-Pay attention to use ``>>`` to redirect the standard output instead of ``>`` to add results at the end of the file and to not overwrite it.
+Pay attention to use ``>>`` instead of ``>`` to redirect the standard output in order to add results at the end of the file and not overwriting it.

 .. _sim-sim-mpi-comm: